Hiring professional lawn care services can make you extremely relieved or incredibly frustrated.

 The importance of this understanding is that you do not want to develop a reputation for being a fussy, nit-picking customer.
 Be reasonable and objective as you evaluate the finished product.

-Lawn care services from a competent, reliable and trustworthy person are typically in great demand (because there is so much of the deficient alternative out there).
+Lawn care services from a competent, reliable and trustworthy person/company are typically in great demand (because there is so much of the deficient alternative out there).

 If you are a pain to deal with, you may find yourself going through the search process again.